What Is a Pediatric Dentist?

 How Did My Child Get Cavities?

 Diets that are high in sugar, such as juice, soda, and sweets, along with improper oral hygiene techniques increase a child’s risk for developing cavities.
 Bacteria in our mouth come in contact with the sugar on the teeth and the bacteria produces an acid that causes the enamel in the teeth to become weak which can turn into little holes in the tooth called cavities.

 How Can I Reduce My Child’s Risk For Developing Cavities?

-Why Can’t We Leave Decay Behind On Baby Teeth?
+Why Can’t We Ignore Decay On Baby Teeth?

 What Are Dental Sealants?